 Edelweiss Creamery Swiss Emmentaler: This alpine-style cheese comes from Master Cheesemaker Bruce Workman, who combines old-world techniques (yup, he uses a traditional copper kettle!) with fresh Wisconsin grass-based milk.
 This emmentaler is produced as a 180-pound wheel of cheese!

 Roelli Cheese Haus’ Red Rock: When it comes to innovative cheeses, Master Cheesemaker Chris Roelli’s Red Rock is near the top of the list.
 This unique bloomy cheddar is graced with beautiful blue veins that yield a tender-yet-sharp bite.
-It’s a rind-blowing combination that you have to taste to brie-lieve.
+It’s a rind-blowing combination that you have to taste to believe.

 Widmer’s Cheese Cellars Brick: Master Cheesemaker Joe Widmer is a third-generation cheesemaker.
 Tradition rules here: Joe still uses the same open vats that his grandfather bought in 1922!
 Widmer’s produces over 360,000 pounds of brick a year.
-Just call them the Commodores, because that’s definitely a Brick House.

 If all this talk of cheesemaking has gotten you hungry for a cheese tasting, you can get Wisconsin’s finest cheeses delivered right to your door with our continuously updated list of cheesemakers and retailers that allow you to order cheese online.

 Craving something else?
 Choose from our selection of over 400 recipes featuring Wisconsin Cheese.
 Don’t forget to share your creative cheesy creations with us on Facebook and Instagram.